Fabio Quartararo: CEV Repsol career

 Quartararo's performances in the Spanish series were noted at World Championship level.
 In the race which supported the 2014 French Grand Prix at Le Mans, Quartararo won by almost four seconds over nine laps, leading almost the entire race having started from second on the grid.
-In August 2014, the Grand Prix Commission – consisting of representatives from Dorna Sports, the Fédération Internationale de Motocyclisme (FIM), the International Road-Racing Teams Association (IRTA) and the Motorcycle Sports Manufacturers' Association (MSMA) – announced a change to the previously introduced age eligibility rules, allowing for the champion of the FIM CEV Moto3 championship (regardless of age) to compete in the succeeding season of the Moto3 World Championship.
+In August 2014, the Grand Prix Commission, consisting of representatives from Dorna Sports, the Fédération Internationale de Motocyclisme (FIM), the International Road-Racing Teams Association (IRTA) and the Motorcycle Sports Manufacturers' Association (MSMA), announced a change to the previously introduced age eligibility rules, allowing for the champion of the FIM CEV Moto3 championship to compete in the succeeding season of the Moto3 World Championship regardless of age.